tsackton/taelgar/_MoC/Templates and Scripts/Metadata Spec.md

 	type: home or away
 	start: the start date of this whereabout line
 	end: the end date of this whereabouts line
+	prefix: a prefix to show before the location
 	formatSpecifier: a formatter for this whereabouts line - see formatting below for details
 	format: an alias for formatSpecifier
 	wOrigin: a replacement format string if this whereabout is used as an origin